IDIP-Platform/ACID/README.md

 # Project organization
 **Analysis strategy**\
 At the start of the project (2025/11/21) only the fixed sample data are analysed.

+The raw files are pre-processed to extract individual fields of view and save them as independent raw files.

+A 70%-30% train-test split is then carried out.
+As conditions are balanced, no stratification is used for the split (as of 2025/11/25).
+The following steps are implemented only using the 70% train data.
+As of 2025/11/25, it is foreseen only a possible exception concerning the estimation of the background function.
+It is foreseen as possible that a suitable function can't be estimated using the the 30% test data and, if this will be the case, the background function calculated on the 70% train data will be used instead.
+This might simulate a future situation when a single background function is saved and applied to all data, rather than calculated per each experiment.

 **Input data**\